Teacher tip: 5 ways to use slow processing speed accommodations at home

 2. Stick to homework routines.

-When it comes to homework, it’s important to do it in the same place and at the same time every night.
+It’s important to do homework in the same place and at the same time every night.
 Try to have your child complete subjects in the same order, too.
 Kids can waste a lot of mental energy deciding if they should do math or spelling homework first.
 A routine helps kids spend their energy on what’s important — actually doing the work.

 3. Stick to chore routines, too.